xmas-ar/xNMS/docs/source/automation/services.md

 	Exporting services: In addition to the .tgz file that is downloaded to the browser, a copy of the .tgz file is stored in the `files/services` directory.
-This is intended for administrators migrating services from one instance of eNMS to another when deploying multiple instances.
+This is intended for administrators migrating services from one instance of xNMS to another when deploying multiple instances.

 ## Managing Service Access
 User maintained `Access Control` is available for service objects.
 This allows the `Owners` to select desired access.